widgetti/solara/packages/solara-meta/main.README.md

 ## Demo

-The following demo app can be used to explore a dataset (buildin or upload yourself) using a scatter plot.
+The following demo app can be used to explore a dataset (build in or upload yourself) using a scatter plot.
 The plot can be interacted with to filter the dataset, and the filtered dataset can be downloaded.